kpobb1989/OllamaClientLibrary/README.md

     Host = "http://localhost:11434", // Default host is http://localhost:11434
     Model = "qwen2.5:1.5b", // Default model is "qwen2.5:1.5b".
 Ensure this model is available in your Ollama installation.
     Temperature = Temperature.DataCleaningOrAnalysis, // Default temperature is Temperature.GeneralConversationOrTranslation
     KeepChatHistory = false, // Default is true.
-Tthe library will keep the chat history in memory.
+The library will keep the chat history in memory.
     ApiKey = "your-api-key" // Optional.
 It is not required by default for the local setup });